 I used to think that an egg white omelette couldn’t be as good as a “real” omelet.
 I was wrong.
 This egg white omelet is fluffy and delicious!

 An egg white omelet is less flavorful than a regular omelet.
-So it’s a good idea to add fillings to the omelet.
+So it’s a good idea to add tasty fillings.
 I like to use scallions, cherry tomatoes, and Parmesan.
 But you can obviously use whatever you like, including onions, mushrooms, and bell peppers.

-To make sure your egg white omelet is fluffy, beat the egg whites well, and patiently cook the omelet on medium-low heat.
+To make sure your omelet is fluffy, beat the egg whites well, and patiently cook the omelet on medium-low heat.
 I like to incorporate the vegetables into the omelet rather than cook them separately, then stuff the cooked omelet with the filling.